-4 Requests for redress for alleged race committee error in scoring a boat OCS or BFD
+3. Requests for redress for alleged race committee error in scoring a boat OCS or BFD evidence is rarely conclusive.
+In the absence of conclusive evidence to the contrary the protest committee will uphold the race committee's OCS decision.

-Boats sometimes want to challenge the race committee's decision to score them OCS or BFD by requesting redress under RRS 62.1(a).
+Boats sometimes want to challenge the race committee's decision to score them OCS or BFD by requesting redress under rule 62.1(a).

 For a boat to be given redress, conclusive evidence must be presented to the protest committee that the race committee has made an error in recording the OCS.
-Even video evidence is rarely conclusive.
-In the absence of conclusive evidence to the contrary the protest committee will uphold the race committee's OCS decision.
+Even video